Autofill Help

 Basic Usage

-Click on the [🔍] button to toggle the search box.
+Click the π button to toggle the search box.
 You can search for text in any of the columns in the rules table as well as the profile name and site filter (see below).
 Remember to click the Save button after you have modified one or more rules.

 Defining an Autofill Rule